 A. General Club Rules

-1 - We must remember the club house and other areas are property belonging to the Giles family, RMS, Miller, Bearden and the Mixon's.
+1 - We must remember the club house and other areas are property belonging to the Giles family, RMS, Bearden, and the Mixon’s.
 We must not forget we are their guests.
 Also, remember the rules of our leases must be followed at all times.

-5 - No member or guest can use another member’s climbing tree stand without permission.
+6 - No member or guest can use another member’s climbing tree stand without permission.
 Tripods and ladder stands are open for general use.
 However, if a person uses a tree climber, they must use a full-body safety harness!
-If you use a climber or camera, you cannot return to retrieve the climber or camera until you draw that area again!
+If you use a climber, you cannot return to retrieve the climber until you draw that area again!
 You should bring it out with you as you leave that particular area!

-11 - Supplemental feeding of deer during the off season (February & May - September) will be allowed per state law.
-All feeders must have the owner’s name on them.
+11 - Supplemental / Bait feeding of deer during will be allowed per state law.
+All loose grain feed must be in feeders that are of a spreader-type with a timer and the owner’s name on them.
 Feeders found without a name will be confiscated and become club property.
-All supplemental feed and feeders must be removed no later than October 1st.
-Failure to remove feed/feeders will result in dismissal from Hillcrest Hunting Club, Inc., LLC.
+Updated August 17, 2019 at special meeting concerning baiting.

 12 - Keep all gates to the property closed and locked at all times.
 Do not leave gates open for any reason.